 - Similarly, reach out to relevant Instagram influencers and offer them a great commission for every customer they bring to you.

 - Promote your affiliate program in relevant communities.
 For example, if we were to launch a public affiliate program, we’d post about it in Reddit communities like r/shopify and r/affiliatemarketing and Shopify-related Facebook groups.

-- Run cold outreach campaigns: Email publishers who are affiliated with brands similar to yours.
+- Run cold outreach campaigns: Send cold emails or direct messages to publishers affiliated with brands similar to yours.

 4. Keep your affiliates motivated